Skip to main content

 A persistent feeling of exhaustion and being overwhelmed is a meaningful biological signal originating from the body’s central stress management system.

 In a well-regulated system, cortisol performs essential functions.
 It mobilizes glucose for immediate energy, increases alertness, and modulates inflammation.
 Once the perceived stressor has passed, a sophisticated feedback mechanism engages.
-Rising are detected by the hypothalamus and pituitary, which then downregulate their signaling of CRH and ACTH.
+Rising cortisol levels are detected by the hypothalamus and pituitary, which then downregulate their signaling of CRH and ACTH.

 This action is similar to a thermostat sensing the room has reached the desired temperature and shutting off the furnace.
-This negative feedback loop ensures the is temporary and that the body returns to a state of equilibrium, or homeostasis.
+This negative feedback loop ensures the stress response is temporary and that the body returns to a state of equilibrium, or homeostasis.
 This rhythmic rise and fall of cortisol is fundamental to health, governing our sleep-wake cycle, energy levels, and immune function throughout the day.

 What Is HPA Axis Dysregulation